 In the end, I chose to move us into Woodspring Suites.

 It offered everything I needed it to; a full size fridge, 2-burner stove, cabinet space, laundry and Wi-Fi that offered both a free and upgraded version.
-They are also pet friendly which meant I could bring our dog with as I had originally planned.
+They are also pet friendly which meant the dog was okay.

 As with most extended stay hotels, it was cheaper to pay by the month than it was weekly or bi-weekly so that was the option we chose.